 Maybe you want to set the habit of reading every day.

 Start with a page or even better, one paragraph.
 One sentence.
 One word!

-If you focus on do this every day, it will soon become a habit and you will start to spend more time.
+If you focus on doing this every day, it will soon become a habit and you will start to spend more time.

 Because when you start an activity, you are likely to spend a bit more time than 1 or 2 minutes on it.